-After Mogok, has become famous as the new ruby-land of Myanmar.
-Mongshu stone tract at Lihsaunghtauk hills has attracted a large number of national and foreign gem lovers.
-Te main market is in Taunggyi and Tachilek.
-Even the famous Mogok is surprised to hear the news of its rival.
-Some jewelers like to call the Mongshu ruby as 'red diamond'.
-For Myanmar ruby is the king but other gems must stand beside like queens, knights, bishops and castles.
-Mongshu stands a day and a half ride away by car to the northeast of Taunggyi.
+After Mogok became famous for its ruby and gained a name as the Ruby-land, Mongshu stone tract at Lihsaunghtauk hills started attracting a large number of local and foreign gem lovers.
+The main markets for the gems found in Mongshu are in Taunggyi and Tachilek.
+Some jewelers like to call the Mongshu ruby as 'red diamond' for its deep red color and extremely crystalized appearance.
+Mongshu is a day and a half car ride to the northeast of Taunggyi.

 I'd like to tell you that we had a wonderful time in Myanmar and all travel arrangements were perfect...